ujuadimora-dev/mildew-detection-in-cherry-leaves/README.md

   - The dashboard will display the uploaded image and its relative prediction statement, indicating whether the leaf is infected or not with powdery mildew and the probability associated with this statement.

 ### Business Requirement 3: Report
->The client is interested in obtaining a prediction report of the examined leaves.
+>The client is interested in obtaining a prediction report on the examined leaves.

 In terms of **User Story**:
 - As a client I want to obtain a report from the ML predictions on new leaves.